INSTRUCTIONS FOR PRESENTERS

-The detailed schedule of presentations should be ready and published on the event website by mid of August
+The detailed schedule of presentations should be ready and published on the event website around 10 days before the conference

 For oral presenters

-You shall load your Powerpoint presentation onto the Ex Ordo platform before the conference, you will receive an email to announce when this step will be available.
+You shall load your Powerpoint presentation onto the submission platform before the conference, you will receive an email to announce when this step will be available.
 You shall also bring a copy of your presentation to the conference on a USB stick as a backup.